 Utilitarianism adopts a top down perspective associated with social engineering.
 Instead of doing what is morally correct, people and situations are to be manipulated to try to produce the consequences that the moral agent has decided are optimal.
 It is playing chess with other people’s lives.
 The murderous and genocidal actions of Stalin and Mao Zedong took precisely this attitude.

 A standard scenario in utilitarianism involves a patient who goes to the doctor and the doctor realizes that this patient would be a great organ donor for five other patients.
 Should the doctor kill the patient?
 Students mostly recognize that this would be murder and say no. They also recognize that a utilitarian would say “yes.”
 Moral philosophy professors spend much of their time trying to deny the murderous tendencies of the theory they are teaching.
 Instead of reinstating justice as a central feature of moral reasoning, the professor is almost guaranteed to argue that doctors killing patients will harm the welfare of the mob.
 Implicitly, however, they are in effect arguing that if mob welfare is promoted then murder is absolutely fine.
 The point of view of the mob, not the potential victim, is always taken.

 Philippa Foot invented the scenario described as the trolley problem.
+It has the same structure as the organ donor example.
 In it there is a runaway trolley that will kill five innocent people.
-You, a bystander, have the ability to divert the trolley so that just one innocent person is killed instead.
+You, a bystander, have the ability to divert the trolley by pulling a lever so that just one innocent person is killed instead.